 You have the right to bring an attorney or representative to your asylum interview, at no cost to the U.S. government.
 For a list of pro bono (free or reduced cost) attorneys and community-based, non-profit organizations that may be able to help, visit:

 - The USCIS Avoid Scams Web page at www.uscis.gov/avoidscams;

 - The U.S. Department of Justice website at www.justice.gov/eoir/ra.htm;

-- EOIR’s website, which provides a list of free legal service providers by state at www.usdoj.gov/eoir/probono/states.htm or contacting the USCIS Field Office or asylum office near your home.
+- EOIR’s website provides a list of free legal service providers by state at www.usdoj.gov/eoir/probono/states.htm or by contacting the USCIS Field Office or asylum office near your home.

 Your attorney or representative can only come with you if Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, is submitted to USCIS prior to your interview.❓WHAT TO EXPECT ON THE DAY OF YOUR INTERVIEW